Value-added tax (VAT)

 * If the sum of excise tax and VAT calculated for 1 ton of petrol is less than the product of AMD 135,000 and the excise tax calculation coefficient for each year, the amount of excise tax should be increased to reach the sum of excise tax and VAT equal to the product of AMD 135,000 and the excise tax calculation coefficient for each year.
 Taxpayers producing excisable goods in Armenia should submit monthly VAT and excise tax unified returns and make excise tax payments by the 20th day of each month following the reporting period.

-Property tax for motor vehicles with up to ten seats is calculated as follows:
+Tax on vehicles with up to ten seats is calculated as follows:

 |Capacity (horsepower)||Tax rate (per horsepower)|